Irish lichens

 Growth type foliose.

-Palmate lobes, green when wet, brownish-grey when dry, lobe ends white pruinose.
-Often with small lobules in centre of thallus.
-Under-surfacewhitish at tips, black in centre with black 'bottle-brush rhizines.
-Pseudocyphellae, isidia and soralia are absent.
-Apothecia are frequent, brown to dark-brown with coarse pruina and a thick, sometimes lobate, thalline margin.
+Palmate lobes, green when wet, brown-grey dry, lobe ends white pruinose.
+Often small lobules in centre of thallus.
+Under-surface whitish at tips, black in centre with black 'bottle-brush' rhizines.
+Pseudocyphellae, isidia and soralia absent.
+Apothecia frequent, brown with coarse pruina and thick, sometimes lobate, margin.
 Pycnidia frequent.
+The asci are 8-spored, spores brown, 1-septate, 25-40 x 12-20 µm.
+Micro photograph below.

 Widespread on basic or nutrient-rich trees, also on mossy rocks.